TosbackCgusBridge-Bot/CGUs-versions/Bloomingdales/Privacy Policy.md

 *   Inquire about or update their personal information
 *   Make a complaint about the collection or use of their personal information
-*   Comment on or ask questions regarding this privacy policy
+*   Comment on or ask questions regarding this notice

 Please email us at internationalprivacy@bloomingdales.com.